Dr Brad Garlick B.V.Sc. (Hons)

 Jo is a local who grew up in Berowra and went to Asquith Girls High School.
 Jo completed her veterinary degree at the University of Sydney in 1992 and has worked in country NSW, Essex, England and Sydney.
 She has been at Asquith Vet Hospital since her return to Australia in 1997.
 She has done several Postgraduate Foundation distance education courses in small animal medicine and ophthalmology and became a Member of the Australian College of Veterinary Scientists by examination in Small Animal Medicine in 2002.
 Jo lives with her husband, three children, bearded dragon and Golden Retriever.

-Beck is a highly trained veterinary nurse having completed her Certificate III in Animal Care and Husbandry, Certificate IV in Vet Nursing and a course in Critical Care Nursing.
-Before joining A&BVCs in 2004, Beck worked at a dog boarding kennel.
+Beck is a highly trained veterinary nurse having completed her Certificate III in Animal Care and Husbandry, Certificate IV in Vet Nursing, Certificate IV in Training and Assessment and a course in Critical Care Nursing.
+Before joining A&BVHs in 2004, Beck worked at a dog boarding kennel.
 Her areas of interest include surgical nursing, critical care, patient rehabilitation and exotics.
-Beck has 2 dogs, 2 cats, a few guinea pigs and a rabbit.
-In her spare time Beck enjoys time outdoors, snorkelling and exercising her dogs.
+Beck has a 16yr old Jack Russell Cross called Sammi and a 16yr old cat called Jet.
+In her spare time, Beck likes to go rock climbing, hiking and mountain biking.

 Jade began her nursing career here with us in 2014.
 She is currently studying her Certificate IV in Veterinary Nursing and has a special interest in pet nutrition and alternative therapies.
 In her spare time, Jade loves to whale watch as well as spending time with her pets – her two dogs Astro and Cookie, her cat Lilo and her turtle, Crikey.